Lock-Chun/lock-chun-next/docs/chatbot.md

     *   Each menu section's text is converted into a vector and stored in Redis.
 This allows searching based on meaning, not just exact words.
 2.  **Semantic Relevance Check (in `api/chat`):**
     *   The user's query is embedded.
-    *   This query vector is compared to an "anchor" vector representing the bot's intended scope ("Lock Chun food, hours, location...").
+    *   This query vector is compared to the vector of a pre-defined **"anchor phrase"** representing the bot's intended scope (e.g., "Information about Lock Chun Chinese Cuisine restaurant...").
+    *   The comparison is done using **cosine similarity**, which calculates the angle between the two vectors in high-dimensional space.
+A score close to 1 indicates high semantic similarity.
-    *   High similarity means the query is likely relevant, even without specific keywords.
+    *   If the similarity score exceeds a defined threshold (`config.relevanceThreshold`), the query is deemed relevant, even if it doesn't contain specific keywords.
 3.  **Semantic Retrieval for RAG (in `api/chat`):**
     *   The user's query embedding is used to search Redis.
-    *   Redis finds the stored menu sections whose vectors are most similar (closest) to the query vector.
+    *   Redis finds the stored menu sections whose vectors are most similar (closest, typically using cosine similarity search) to the query vector.
     *   This ensures the most relevant menu context is retrieved to help the LLM answer accurately.

 ### Why RAG?